 When it comes to taste, couscous is actually very mild in flavor.
 However, this doesn’t mean that couscous is bland or tasteless.
 If anything, I find that its simple taste allows couscous to absorb the flavors from spices, herbs, and other ingredients prepared with this dish.

-If you’re a fan of curry, I’m certain that you will also love this delicious chicken curry.
-As one of the most popular African dishes, Doro Wat features boneless chicken cooked in Ethiopian berbere and various other spices.
+If you’re a fan of curry, I’m certain that you will also love Doro Wat, an authentic dish from Ethiopia.
+As one of the most popular African dishes, this chicken curry features boneless chicken cooked in Ethiopian berbere and various other spices.
 Sometimes, Doro Wat may be topped with boiled eggs.

 In order to succeed at making Doro Wat, you’ll need to slow-cook it for a few hours.
 Patience is the key behind this dish, as rushing it will prevent the chicken from absorbing the sauce and its flavors.
 When served, Doro Wat usually goes with injera bread or vegetable side dishes.

 Shakshuka is perhaps one of the best African one-pan recipes that you can prepare for any meal of the day.
 This hearty and delicious meal with eggs is prepared in thick, savory tomato sauce laced with peppers and spices.